The Best Drama Movies of 2025 So Far—And What Exciting Films Are Coming Soon

 Some of Hollywood's biggest filmmakers are returning to cinemas this year.

 Whether you're a casual film fan or a Letterboxd devotee, everyone loves a good drama that brings you to tears and makes you think differently about life's big questions.
-While 2024's best films dominate the awards season conversation, we're already looking forward to the highly-anticipated movies set to arrive in 2025.
+A handful of movies have already arrived in theaters or made their festival premieres and are already in the running for this year's best—and may dominate next year's awards season conversation.
+And looking ahead, there are even more exciting projects on the way.

-From the returns of acclaimed directors like Lynne Ramsey and Paul Thomas Anderson to epic sports biopics to genre-bending musicals, several can't-miss drama movies are coming soon.
-Below, find the best drama movies of 2025 that are headed to cinemas soon and later this year.
+From the returns of acclaimed directors like Lynne Ramsey and Paul Thomas Anderson to epic sports biopics to genre-bending musicals, several can't-miss drama movies have come out this year, with even more still to come.
+Below, find the best drama movies of 2025 that are headed to cinemas soon.
 (For recommendations of what to watch right now, check out our list of the best drama movies of 2024.)

 'Hard Truths'